official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 the use of military action to enforce Iraq’s compliance.
 Given the gravity of this decision, Cabinet should have been made aware of the legal uncertainties.

-68

-The Report of the Iraq Inquiry493.
-Lord Goldsmith should have been asked to provide written advice which fully reflected the position on 17 March, explained the legal basis on which the UK could take military action and set out the risks of legal challenge.
+493. Lord Goldsmith should have been asked to provide written advice which fully reflected the position on 17 March, explained the legal basis on which the UK could take military action and set out the risks of legal challenge.